Flour Guide: is All-Purpose Flour the same as Plain Flour?

 The flour nutrition labels indicate that a single cup provides about 455 calories.
 It may seem a lot, but you’re not likely to consume that many calories.
 Because when you mix flour with liquids and other ingredients to make your food or bread, fewer calories are consumed.

-Self-rising flour
+Self-raising flour

-Self-rising flour vs self-raising flour
+Self-rising flour vs. self-raising flour

-Similar to all-purpose and plain flour, self-rising and self-raising are different names for the same type of flour.
+Like all-purpose and plain flour, self-rising and self-raising are different names for the same type of flour.
 Self-rising is commonly used in the UK, while self-raising is used in the US.

 How do you make 200g plain flour into self-rising?